lukevukovich/DragonValeHack/README.md

 ## Resource Hack (ResourceHack_Main.py)
 Automates the process of hacking a resource with any value.
 Process will intercept an item's "Buy Another" value and alter the resource and the value it returns.
+Can add or remove resources.

+- User must enter number of entries found during item search in order to guarantee hack success.

 ## Multi Resource Hack (MultiResourceHack_Main.py)
 Automates the process of hacking multiple resources with any value through one sale.
 Process will intercept and item's "Buy Another" value and alter the resources and values they return.
+Can add or remove resources.

+- User must enter number of entries found during item search in order to guarantee hack success.